laminlabs/bionty/docs/guide/concepts.md

 1. Every `PublicOntology` object comes with a table of terms in which each column corresponds to an alternative vocabulary for the entity.
 2. Every table is versioned & has a tracked reference source (typically, a public ontology).
 3. Most tables have a children column that allows mapping hierarchies.
-4. Adding user-defined records amounts to managing bioregistries through Bionty's SQL models.
+4. Adding user-defined records amounts to managing bio-registries through Bionty's SQL models.